Toruk – The First Flight

-Toruk – The First Flight was a Cirque du Soleil touring production that premiered in December 2015, and was inspired by James Cameron's film Avatar.
+Toruk – The First Flight is a Cirque du Soleil touring production that premiered in December 2015, and was inspired by James Cameron's film Avatar.
 It depicts a world before the events depicted in the film.
 The show began its development in Montreal, Quebec, and then moved in August 2015 to the CenturyLink Center in Bossier City, Louisiana, where rehearsals took place until the show premiered.
 The CenturyLink Center was chosen because the massive set of the show did not fit in the Cirque du Soleil studios in Montreal.

 Plot

 The translation for the official teaser trailer from the constructed Na'vi language is the following: "I am the last living member of the Anurai clan.
 When I connect with Eywa, I hear the voices of our distant ancestors; I hear the time when their lives were threatened.
 This is that story."

 Toruk is the central character of the show and is brought to life as a life-sized puppet, along with Pandoran animals such as the direhorse, the austrapede, the turtapede, and a viperwolf.